josephsalmon/Tweets/Hitomezashi/README.md

 <img src="my_art/piRdBu150.gif" height="300">
 <img src="my_art/sqrt2RdBu150.gif" width="300">
 </p>
-According to wikipedia, Hitomezashi is particular form of Sashiko, a form of decorative reinforcement stitching, see https://en.wikipedia.org/wiki/Sashiko and also https://www.romordesigns.com/journal/2018/10/18/sashiko-the-art-of-japanese-embroidery for some sewing examples.
+According to Wikipedia, Hitomezashi is particular form of Sashiko, a form of decorative reinforcement stitching, see https://en.wikipedia.org/wiki/Sashiko and also https://www.romordesigns.com/journal/2018/10/18/sashiko-the-art-of-japanese-embroidery for some sewing examples.